zapodot/akka-test-junit/README.md

 }
 ```
 ## Changelog
+* Version 1.1.1: Fixed a bug in ActorSystemRuleBuilder that replaced the configuration instead of added to it
 * Version 1.1: Added the ActorSystemRuleBuilder and the ability to specify configuration and/or enable logging for the actor system
 * Version 1.0: First release